Online Natural Dye Sources

-The following websites have natural dye stuffs for sale, information about growing dye plants, or both.
+The following websites have natural dye stuffs and mordants for sale and/or information about using dye plants.
+They are listed in alphabetical order.

 Cheryl Kolander’s very informative website (based in Portland, OR) with supplies for sale, and helpful FAQs and how-to instructions.